Single line and wiring diagrams

-In order to create consistent and technically correct single line or wiring diagram, more than basic knowledge about engineering field in question is required.
-Besides electrical installation and equipment, design engineer should be familiar with electrical symbols and software package for drawing.
+In order to create a consistent and technically correct single line or wiring diagram, more than basic knowledge about the engineering field in question is required.
+Besides electrical installation and equipment, the design engineers should be familiar with electrical symbols and software packages for drawing.

 Practically the same, except maybe necessity for drawing software, stands for diagram reading.

 Again, understanding of graphical presentation on one side, and the ability to check diagram compatibility with calculations and standards on the other side, are two different things.

 As I wrote in one of my previous articles, called How to read single line and wiring diagrams, single line diagrams are simplified and digest picture of the whole switchboard, showing only major power equipment and connections to other switchboards.
 Wiring diagrams are used to show the control, measurement, and signalization principle of operation inside the switchboard.

 Within this article, full engineering approach to single line and wiring diagrams creation and reading will be presented.
 That means both, design and graphical presentation.

 As already started within the above mentioned previous article, some most important and most often mistakes during this process will be described.
 Of course, the goal is to avoid these mistakes whenever is possible and create a correct and usable single line or wiring diagram.

 - Lack of most important textual and numerical data

 - Incorrect graphical representation